-On January 6, 2023, we entered into a Collaboration and License Agreement (the License Agreement) with Kaken Pharmaceutical Co., Ltd. Pursuant to the License Agreement, we granted Kaken an exclusive license to develop and commercialize seladelpar for the treatment of PBC in Japan.
-In exchange for the license and other rights granted by us, Kaken paid us \(\frac{\pmathbf{4}}{4}.5\) billion (\(\frac{\pmathbf{3}}{3}.2\) million at exchange rates in effect at contract inception date) in January 2023 and they are also obligated to make aggregate potential future milestone payments to us totaling up to \(\frac{\pmathbf{4}}{1}.7.0\) billion (\(\frac{\pmathbf{5}}{12}.8.0\) million at exchange rates in effect at contract inception date) upon Kaken's achievement of certain regulatory and sales milestones.
-We are obligated to manufacture and supply seladelpar to Kaken for use in the territory in exchange for payments from Kaken as defined in the License Agreement.
-We will deliver to Kaken data from our clinical trials, nonclinical studies and other pre-clinical data, chemistry manufacturing and controls (CMC) data, minutes of meetings with regulatory authorities, and know-how that is controlled by us that is reasonably necessary for Kaken to seek regulatory approval in Japan.
+As noted above, on January 6, 2023, we entered into the License Agreement with Kaken.
+Pursuant to the License Agreement, we granted Kaken an exclusive license to develop and commercialize seladelpar for the treatment of PBC in Japan.
+In exchange for the license and other rights granted by us, Kaken paid us \(\frac{44.5}{4.5}\) billion in January 2023 (or \(\frac{534.2}{34.2}\) million, comprised of \(\frac{533.7}{33.7}\) million of contract consideration and a \(\frac{50.5}{30.5}\) million foreign exchange gain recorded in the three months ended March 31, 2023) and are also obligated to make aggregate potential future milestone payments to us totaling up to \(\frac{417.0}{41.5}\) billion (\(\frac{5128.0}{312.5}\) million at exchange rates in effect at contract inception date) upon Kaken's achievement of certain regulatory and sales milestones.
+We agreed to manufacture and supply seladelpar to Kaken for use in the territory in exchange for payments from Kaken as set forth in the License Agreement (specific terms will be defined in supply agreements to be negotiated in the future).
+We will deliver to Kaken data from our clinical trials, nonclinical studies and other pre-clinical data, chemistry manufacturing and controls (CMC) data, and other information (when such data and information becomes available), and know-how that is controlled by us that is reasonably necessary for Kaken to seek regulatory approval in Japan.
 We may also be requested by Kaken to conduct CMC activities specific to commercialization in Japan and provide other assistance.